Introducing Three Magnificent Fresh-Pressed Extra Virgin Olive Oils from Australia, the “Lovely Island”

 A sweet, subtle perfume is released when you open the bottle.
 Most prominent on the beautiful nose is the scent of wheatgrass, along with green banana, golden apple, white pepper, celery, the herbal notes of wild mint and parsley, tomato leaf, and butter lettuce.
 In the mouth it’s pleasantly creamy, presenting green banana, green tomato, fennel, macadamia nut (native to Australia), and vanilla bean.
 Exhibits a delicate bitterness, like celery leaf or romaine lettuce, and mild pepper.
 The finish is fruity, long, and nuanced.

 My tasters and I envision this beguiling oil on fruit, root vegetables (especially carrots, parsnips, beets, and sweet potatoes), pumpkins, acorn or butternut squash, tomatoes, rice or cauliflower rice, mashed or roasted potatoes, poultry, lobster, shrimp, and mild white fish.
-It would also be great in banana bread or olive oil cake (see a recipe on page 19).
+It would also be great in banana bread or olive oil cake (see a recipe below).
 Try it drizzled over yogurt, ice cream, or cottage cheese.

 This Quarter’s Second Selection

 One of my most valuable olive oil resources on the Australian continent is the stylish and worldly Melissa Wong, whom I met at the original Food Network studios years ago when we were both living and working in New York City.
 Little did we know she would become my high-heeled “boots on the ground” when I initiated my search for the Southern Hemisphere’s premium extra virgin olive oils.